jessedwyatt1/jessedwyatt_com/content/blog/2024/12/portfolio.md

 ---
-title: "jessedwyatt.com: Building a Modern Portfolio with AI-Powered Chat"
+title: "JesseDWyatt.com: Building a Modern Portfolio with AI-Powered Chat"
 date: "2024-12-27"
-description: "A deep dive into the development of jessedwyatt.com - a modern portfolio website featuring an AI-powered chat interface, built with Next.js, TypeScript, and local LLM integration.
-Learn about the architectural decisions, technical challenges, and innovative solutions implemented in this project."
+description: "A deep dive into the development of this very website you're reading - JesseDWyatt.com is a modern portfolio featuring an AI-powered chat interface, built entirely from scratch without reliance on CMS platforms or website builders.
+Running on custom-built hardware and a homegrown security stack, this Next.js and TypeScript application showcases what's possible with modern web development.
+This article, hosted on the platform it describes, explores the architectural decisions, technical challenges, and innovative solutions implemented in its own creation."
 tags: ["Next.js", "TypeScript", "AI", "LLM", "Tailwind CSS", "React", "Portfolio"]
 project:
   name: "jessedwyatt.com"
   github: "https://github.com/jessedwyatt1/jessedwyatt_com"
   live: "https://jessedwyatt.com"
+social:
+  image: "/blog/default-blog.png"
+  title: "JesseDWyatt.com: Building a Modern Portfolio with AI-Powered Chat"
+  description: "A deep dive into the development of this very website you're reading - JesseDWyatt.com is a modern portfolio featuring an AI-powered chat interface, built entirely from scratch without reliance on CMS platforms or website builders.
+Running on custom-built hardware and a homegrown security stack, this Next.js and TypeScript application showcases what's possible with modern web development.
+This article, hosted on the platform it describes, explores the architectural decisions, technical challenges, and innovative solutions implemented in its own creation."
 ---

 # jessedwyatt.com: Building a Modern Portfolio with AI-Powered Chat

+## Introduction

 Creating a personal website that truly stands out in today's digital landscape requires more than just a clean design and responsive layout.
-With the rise of AI and the increasing sophistication of web technologies, there's an opportunity to create something truly interactive and engaging.
-This project combines modern web development practices with AI capabilities to create a unique portfolio experience.
+You're currently experiencing this firsthand - this very article is hosted on the platform it describes, running on custom-built hardware and infrastructure rather than traditional hosting solutions or website builders like WordPress or Squarespace.
+Every aspect, from the security stack to the AI integration, has been built from the ground up, showcasing the integration of modern web technologies with AI capabilities.
+With the rise of AI and the increasing sophistication of web technologies, I've tried to create something truly interactive and engaging, which you can explore throughout this site.

 ## The Vision